arthuroc21/sqlportfolio/realEstate/README.md

 ## Intro

 This is a project I had to develop as part of my IT course assessment.
-The scenario was based on a hypotetical real estate firm which would like to manage their sales office, properties, employees, and property owners in several states of Australia.
+The scenario was based on a hypothetical real estate firm that would like to manage its sales office, properties, employees, and property owners in several states of Australia.

 ## Preparation to create the relational database